berkus/msgpack/README_crosslang.md

 Valid serialized data are stored in "cases.mpac" and "cases_compact.mpac".
 These files describe same objects.
 And "cases.json" describes an array of the described objects.

-Thus you can verify your implementations as comparing the objects.
+Thus you can verify your implementations by comparing the objects.

 ## crosslang